 Simply put, some of the warriors in such groups, bound by codes and rituals, dedicated themselves to martial pursuits dictated by symbolism.
 Viewing themselves as ardent followers of gods of war (like Camulos in Gaul), these adherents possibly felt protected by divine entities, and thus boisterously eschewed the use of body armor.
-However the naked warrior did carry his shield because that particular item was considered as an integral part of his warrior panoply.
+However, the naked warrior did carry his shield because that particular item was considered an integral part of his warrior panoply.

-And accompanying his psyche was the purposeful use of noise, ranging from battle-cries, songs, chants, taunts, insults to even specialized instruments like carnyx.
-This latter mentioned object was usually a sort of a war-horn that was shaped like an animal (often a boar), and its primary purpose was to terrify the enemy with ‘harsh sounds and tumults of war’ (as described by Diodorus Siculus).
+And accompanying his psyche was the purposeful use of noise, ranging from battle cries, songs, chants, taunts, and insults to even specialized instruments like carnyx.
+This latter-mentioned object was usually a sort of a war horn that was shaped like an animal (often a boar), and its primary purpose was to terrify the enemy with ‘harsh sounds and tumults of war’ (as described by Diodorus Siculus).

-Interestingly enough, the very word ‘slogan’ is derived from the late-Medieval term slogorne, which in turn originates from Gaelic sluagh-ghairm (sluagh meaning ‘army’; gairm pertaining to ‘cry’), the battle-cry used by the Scottish and Irish Celts.
+Interestingly enough, the very word ‘slogan’ is derived from the late-Medieval term slogorne, which in turn originates from Gaelic sluagh-ghairm (sluagh meaning ‘army’; gairm pertaining to ‘cry’), the battle cry used by the Scottish and Irish Celts.
 The Celtic warbands were sometimes also accompanied by Druids and ‘banshee’ women who made their presence known by shouting and screeching curses directed at their foes.

 And once the single combats were performed, the Celts were driven into their battle-frenzy – and thus they charged at the enemy lines with fury.
 As Julius Caesar himself described one of the frenzied charges made by the Nervii at the Battle of the Sambre (in Gallic War Book II)-

 …they suddenly dashed out in full force and charged our cavalry, easily driving them back and throwing them into confusion.
 They then ran down to the river with such incredible speed that it seemed to us as if they were at the edge of the wood, in the river, and on top of us almost all in the same moment.
 Then with the same speed they swarmed up the opposite hill towards our camp and attacked the men who were busy fortifying it.

-Honorable Mention – Lime-washed hair
+Honorable Mention – Lime-Washed Hair

-Diodorus Siculus, along with other ancient authors, also mentions how the Celts used to artificially ‘whiten’ their hair with lime-water.
+Diodorus Siculus, along with other ancient authors, also mentions how the Celts used to artificially ‘whiten’ their hair with lime water.
 This practice probably alluded to a ritual where the warrior adopted the horse as his totem, and thus aspired for the blessings and protection of Eponia, the horse goddess.